pauldmccarthy/fsleyes/userdoc/overview.rst

 ^^^^^^^^^

-This perspective is designed to assist in exploring the results of a `FEAT
+This layout is designed to assist in exploring the results of a `FEAT
 <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT>`_ analysis.
 The :ref:`cluster
 panel <feat_mode_viewing_clusters_the_cluster_panel>` displays a table of clusters for each contrast (for analyses which used cluster thresholding), and